LorenzoCazzaro/LorenzoCazzaro.github.io/_pages/service.md

 ---
 ### PC Chairing

+##### 2026

+- Organizer and PC Chair of the 1st Workshop on Real-world AI Security and Engineering for Cybersecurity Systems (RAISE) 2026 at the 31st European Symposium on Research in Computer Security (ESORICS) 2026.

 - Organizer and PC Chair of the 1st edition of the Workshop on Hidden Information, Steganography, Privacy, and Emerging Risks (WHISPER) at the Joint (Italian) National Conference on Cybersecurity (ITASEC) 2026.

+##### 2025

 - Poster Chair of the 10th IEEE European Symposium on Security and Privacy (IEEE EuroS&P 2025).

 ### PC Memberships

+##### 2027

+- 5th IEEE Conference on Secure and Trustworthy Machine Learning (SaTML 2026).

 ##### 2026

+- 1st Workshop on Secure and Trustworthy AI (STAI) 2026 @ ECML-PKDD 2026,
+- 2nd Generative Code Intelligence Workshop (GeCoin) 2026 @ IJCAI-ECAI 2026.
-- Fortieth Annual Conference on Neural Information Processing Systems (NeurIPS 2026)
+- Fortieth Annual Conference on Neural Information Processing Systems (NeurIPS 2026).
 - 35th USENIX Security Symposium (USENIX 2026).
 - 4th IEEE Conference on Secure and Trustworthy Machine Learning (SaTML 2026).
 - 33rd ACM Conference on Computer and Communications Security (ACM CCS 2026) - _Machine Learning and Security track_.